YayuMo/FileSharing/thesis/Report I for the thesis.md

     - Straightforward

-    - Could be applied in perform calculation
+    - Could be applied in performing calculations

     - Easy to construct, since only one quantum gate (Pauli-X) is needed to obtain the encoding